xrigau/poor-mans-iot-led-strip/README.md

 ### Button

 When the he Puck.js program starts, it sets its Bluetooth module to sleep.
-As soon as the button is pressed, the Bluetooth module is woken and will be put to sleep after a reasonable time of inactivity (15 seconds).
+As soon as the button is pressed, the Bluetooth module is woken and will be put to sleep after a reasonable time of inactivity (15 seconds) - this is done to save battery.
 As soon as the Bluetooth module is awake, the code goes into 'Editing' mode (which will revert to 'Idle' mode after a 5 seconds of inactivity).
 Once 'Editing' mode is activated, every button press will advertise a 'button press' event using BLE capabilities, including the value of the current number of button presses, and will also increase that counter by 1.